 Typically, dogs display the following types of aggression:

 - Fear Aggression

 - Prey or Predatorial Aggression

 Two tips to help you handle aggressive dogs are to socialize them and have them attend a basic obedience class.
-(We recommend obedience first and then after training has taken hold slowly introduce your dog to other dogs slowly and one at a time before introducing to groups of dogs.)
+We recommend trying obedience first and then after training has taken hold slowly introduce your dog to other dogs and one at a time before introducing to groups of dogs.

-Utilizing an obedience technique you should have your dog sit and wait when people or pets approach that way a soft welcome can be achieved.
+Utilizing an obedience technique, you should have your dog sit and wait when people or pets approach so that a soft welcome can be achieved.

-If you don’t trust your dog around adults, children or other dogs spend some more one on one time and continue practicing obedience until you feel confident in your dog.
-The last thing you need is you pup taking a bite out of your neighbor.
+If you don’t trust your dog around adults, children, or other dogs, spend some more one-on-one time and continue practicing obedience until you feel confident in your dog.
+The last thing you need is your pet taking a bite out of your neighbor.

-*Know that some breeds can be more aggressive than others so please consider this and do your research.
-You need to be realistic about your lifestyle and how much time you can invest in your pup….because if you ignore your pet….well they may become aggressive to you.
-So be sure to invest a lot of time, love and treats of course.
+*Keep in mind that some breeds can be more aggressive than others so please consider this and do your research.
+You need to be realistic about your lifestyle and how much time you can invest in your dog and its training.
+If you are neglectful towards them they may become aggressive to you.
+Be sure to invest a lot of time, love and treats.